Shakespeare's Macbeth

 Here is the description from Amazon of the paperback: "The authoritative edition of Macbeth from The Folger Shakespeare Library, the trusted and widely used Shakespeare series for students and general readers: "Freshly edited text based on the best early printed version of the play, Newly revised explanatory notes conveniently placed on pages facing the text of the play, Scene-by-scene plot summaries, A key to the play’s famous lines and phrases, An introduction to reading Shakespeare’s language, An essay by a leading Shakespeare scholar providing a modern perspective on the play, Fresh images from the Folger Shakespeare Library’s vast holdings of rare books, An up-to-date annotated guide to further reading "

-Reading the play aloud in the classroom
+Reading the play aloud in the classroom - see my page on Reading Aloud in Class

 In addition to the "on your feet activities" that we will do while studying Macbeth - we will also read (and sometimes act out) the entire play (skipping just a few lines [the ones that Shakespeare probably didn't even write).
 I have created a separate page on this website for How to Read Plays in your Classroom.
 To summarize - every student will read.
 I start at the first student in the class - the first row - and that student will read for the first character in that scene - the next student will read for the next character and so on.
 The student "owns" that character for an entire page - reading until the next page.
 If a line continues over to the next page - the student finishes those lines before the next student picks up that character.
 On the Reading Plays Aloud in Class page there are diagrams and examples.